tchen01/tchen01.github.io/research/index.md

 My research aims to develop methods to support the scientists taking on the problems of today.

 I'm interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
-Right now, I work in the field of Numerical Linear Algebra on the [conjugate gradient](./cg) and Lanczos methods.
+Right now, I work in the field of numerical linear algebra on Krylov subspace methods such as the [conjugate gradient](./cg) and Lanczos methods.
 I hope that my work will help to bridge the gap between theoretical computer science and applied computational science.

 I am committed to making my research accessible and to facilitating the [reproducibility](../thoughts/reproducibility.html) of my work.
 Please feel free to contact me with any questions or concerns about my research.

 I'm advised by [Anne Greenbaum](http://faculty.washington.edu/greenbau/) and [Tom Trogdon](http://faculty.washington.edu/trogdon/).

-This page contains a collection of the things I've been working on recently.
+## Publications

+More information can be found in my [CV](../cv.pdf).
-In general, I try to include a description of papers which are readable by a broader audience interested in learning about or keeping up with recent advancements in the field.
+In general, I've tried to include descriptions of all my papers which are readable by a broader audience interested in learning about or keeping up with recent advancements in the field.

-I also have some short introductory pieces on topics I think are interesting.
+[pub:lowmem_rational_opt]
+[pub:lanczos_function_CIF]
+[pub:cg_variants_convergence_rates]
+[pub:slq_analysis]
+[pub:rounded_random_variables]
+[pub:predict_and_recompute_cg]

+Here are links to my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=FD4TjnYAAAAJ) and [ORCID](https://orcid.org/0000-0002-1187-1026): 0000-0002-1187-1026.

 ## Collaboration